 Vodafone has become the second UK mobile operator to turn on its 5G network after EE commercial launch in May 30.

-Vodafone has become the second UK mobile operator to turn on its 5G network after EE commercial launch in May 30.
-The service is live in seven UK cities: Bristol, Birmingham, Cardiff, London, Liverpool, Manchester and Glasgow.
-Twelve additional towns and cities will follow later this year – Birkenhead, Blackpool, Bournemouth, Guildford, Newbury, Portsmouth, Plymouth, Reading, Southampton, Stoke-on-Trent, Warrington and Wolverhampton.
+Vodafone has become the second UK mobile operator to turn on its 5G network after EE commercial launch on May 30.
+The service is live in seven UK cities: Bristol, Birmingham, Cardiff, London, Liverpool, Manchester, and Glasgow.
+Twelve additional towns and cities will follow later this year – Birkenhead, Blackpool, Bournemouth, Guildford, Newbury, Portsmouth, Plymouth, Reading, Southampton, Stoke-on-Trent, Warrington, and Wolverhampton.
 Three UK is planning to launch 5G services in August.
 O2 expects 5G in the autumn.

 Vodafone is offering unlimited data on mobile three speed-tiered data plans.
-Pricing is then scaled on speed delivered rather than volume of data used.
+Pricing is then scaled on speed delivered rather than the volume of data used.
 The Unlimited Lite plan runs at 2Mbps and costs 23 GBP (25.63 EUR) a month.
-The Unlimited offers speeds at 10Mbps and costs 26 GBP (28.97 EUR) a month.
-Finally, the Unlimited Max runs at the fastest speed possible by the network and the device, and costs 30 GBP (33.43 EUR) a month.
+The Unlimited offers speeds at 10Mbps and cost 26 GBP (28.97 EUR) a month.
+Finally, the Unlimited Max runs at the fastest speed possible by the network and the device and costs 30 GBP (33.43 EUR) a month.

-It will initially offers the Samsung Galaxy S10 5G and Xiaomi Mi Mix 3 5G as supporting devices.
+It will initially offer the Samsung Galaxy S10 5G and Xiaomi Mi Mix 3 5G as supporting devices.